R3DRUN3/cyberhall/k8s-security/k8s-sigstore/README.md

 ```

 The purpose of this policy is to verify image attestations before admitting an image into a Kubernetes cluster.
-The policy checks the existence of a SBOM attestation attached to a container image and deny the admission if it does not find one or the key does not match.
+The policy checks the existence of a SBOM attestation (in [SPDX](https://spdx.github.io/spdx-spec/v2.3/) format) attached to a container image and deny the admission if it does not find one or the key does not match.
 Apply the policy:
 ```console
 kubectl apply -f test/cluster-image-policy.yaml